National Reptile of India | King Cobra

-They have an ability to inject 6 ml of venom in a single bite and are very rarely seen.
+They have the ability to inject 6 ml of venom in a single bite and are very rarely seen.
 King Cobra is extremely fast and agile and they are found in many myths and legends throughout their range through Southeastern Asia.

-It has its own cultural significance, in Hinduism King cobra is also known as Nagas and are considered as divine and worshiped Lord Shiva is often depicted with a cobra coiled around his neck.
+It has its own cultural significance, in Hinduism King cobra is also known as Nagas and is considered as divine and worshiped Lord Shiva is often depicted with a cobra coiled around his neck.

 About King Cobra

-Indian Cobra varies in color and can be of grey, yellow, tan, brown, reddish, or black.
-It has a larger head and more narrow hood and the key in identifying them is the presence of a pair of large scales, occipitals, located at the back of the top head, and are a unique feature of a king cobra.
+Indian Cobra varies in color and can be grey, yellow, tan, brown, reddish, or black.
+It has a larger head and a more narrow hood and the key in identifying them is the presence of a pair of large scales, occipitals, located at the back of the top head, and are a unique feature of a king cobra.